-TransferMate charges a €10 (roughly £8.50) fee on all transactions for non-business customers.
-TransferMate typically adds a margin to the exchange rate that is within 1%.
+TransferMate charges a €10 (roughly S$16) fee on all transactions for non-business customers.
+As for how much of a margin TransferMate adds to the exchange rate, when compared to Google, XE or the news, it’s typically within 1%.

 TransferMate offers money transfers in 135 currencies, including all major currencies and exotic currencies that are globally traded.
 The company does not work with restricted currencies.
 Major currencies include the following:

 - EUR Euro

 - GBP British pound

 - AUD Australian dollar

 There’s no minimum amount for your transfer but TransferMate recommends you send at least $1,000 to get the most of its service.
 This also helps cover its €10 fee when combined with its competitive rates.
 You can check out a full list of available currencies above.

 What types of transfers can you make with TransferMate?

 - Spot contracts.
 This is a one-time transfer using the current exchange rate.